corticalstack/corticalstack.github.io/_posts/2019-12-10-skfuzzy-python-package.md

 [Matlab's fuzzy logic toolbox][matlabfltb] is the most popular fuzzy logic library I'm aware of, with a large user community and many documented example use cases.
 However, I'm a Python developer at heart, so was happy to discover the [Skfuzzy] Python library.
 Some simple implementation examples can be found [here][Skfuzzyeg].
-The Python-based FIS I developed to classify breast cancer tumours, which incidentally outperformed tuned Keras neural networks and other classifiers including decision trees and random forest is [here][fisgit], along with the [supporting paper][fispaper].
+The Python-based FIS I developed to classify breast cancer tumours worked fantastically well.
+Tested with the [Wisconsin Diagnostic Breast Cancer Dataset][wisconsin], the best FIS configurations were able to correctly predict all malignant cancer samples.
+It outperformed tuned Keras neural networks and other classifiers including decision trees and random forest.
+The code can be found [here][fisgit], along with the [supporting paper][fispaper].

 [fisgit]: https://github.com/corticalstack/fuzzy-system-breast-cancer-wisconsin